wayneworkman/wayneworkman/README.md

 You’ll find a mix of hardware experiments, utility scripts, and project documentation here.
 I value simplicity, clarity, and solutions that work reliably in the real world.

-I authorize SpinnyLights to analyze my public GitHub profile and activity using AI and publish the results at https://spinnylights.com/wayneworkman